Vojislav Šešelj: University of Sarajevo

+Controversy and UDBA

 The biggest controversy was raised when Šešelj came up against faculty colleague Brano Miljuš.
-A protege of Hamdija Pozderac and Branko Mikulić (SR Bosnia-Herzegovina's highest and most powerful political figures at the time), Miljuš was well positioned within the communist apparatus as the secretary of the Bosnia-Herzegovina Communist League's Sarajevo branch. Šešelj dissected Miljuš's master's degree thesis and accused him of plagiarising more than 40 pages in it from the published works by Marx and Edvard Kardelj.
+A protege of Hamdija Pozderac and Branko Mikulić (SR Bosnia-Herzegovina's highest and most powerful political figures at the time), Miljuš was well positioned within the communist apparatus as the secretary of the Bosnia-Herzegovina Communist League's Sarajevo branch. Šešelj dissected Miljuš's master's degree thesis and accused him of plagiarising more than 40 pages in it from the published works by Edvard Kardelj.

 Šešelj criticised the highest political echelons, particularly Pozderac who was the reviewer of Miljuš's master's degree thesis.
 A power struggle spilled outside the faculty and into the political institutions and corridors of power.
 Other faculty members and intellectuals to offer their support to Šešelj included Boro Gojković, Džemal Sokolović, Hidajet Repovac, Momir Zeković and Ina Ovadija-Musafija.
 The Pozderac side was stronger; Šešelj was expelled from the Communist League on 4 December 1981.

 By spring 1982, barely six months after being re-hired, his position at the faculty of political sciences was in jeopardy.
 He ended up being demoted to the Institute for Social Research (Institut za društvena istraživanja), an institution affiliated with the faculty.
 Belgrade intellectuals, mostly writers and researchers in the social sciences, came to his defence by writing letters of protest to the government of the Socialist Republic of Bosnia and Herzegovina, to the Central Committee of the League of Communists of Bosnia and Herzegovina, and to the Facu.